-Food and Drink for Lebanon
+Food and Drink of Lebanon

 Let’s get straight to the point, Lebanon is a food paradise.
 If you don’t love Lebanese food, there might be something wrong with you.
 Lebanon has something for everyone.
 If you love meat, they have amazing kebabs, marinated meats and fresh seafood straight from the Mediterranean.
 For vegetarians the options are also endless, from amazing grilled halloumi to the famous Fattoush salad.
 Not to mention that Lebanon is the king of the entre.
 One needs to be careful not to fill up just on the first course.